What is NOURISH?

 NOURISH offers movement, talking, drawing, and writing to build stronger connections within our selves and with our communities.
 Participants are guided to create their own gentle movements to help bring centering, grounding and clarity for themselves.
 We focus on feeling whole through our breath and use of attention, and by resourcing powerful memories.
 No dance experience is necessary, NOURISH is welcome space for people of different abilities and ages.
 NOURISH’s practice of moving to feel better - wherever we are - is its own form of social change.

-NOURISH sessions are returning for a second year at Lexington Community Farm, and with Black mothers who live in Cambridge, MA, over Zoom.
-Jessica also teaches NOURISH with intergenerational families of all ages in Lexington’s Five Fields neighborhood, with Cambridge Public Library patrons, and with professional dancers and dance students at The Dance Complex.
+NOURISH sessions were held over three years at Lexington Community Farm.
+In 2021, Nourish with Black mothers who live in Cambridge, MA, took place over Zoom with support from Cambridge Center for Families.
+Jessica also taught NOURISH with intergenerational families of all ages in Lexington’s Five Fields neighborhood, with Cambridge Public Library patrons, and with professional dancers and dance students at The Dance Complex as part of their Reflection, Healing, and Movement program.

 Film Preview!